MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-properties.md

 If this flag is set, all the errors occur in the initial loading process and manual actions would be handled by OOTB Library itself, an error dialog would pop up.

-You could also refer to [Custom error handling during dossier creation](../add-functionality/error-handling.md#custom-error-handling-during-dossier-creation).
+You could also refer to [Custom error handling during dashboard creation](../add-functionality/error-handling.md#custom-error-handling-during-dossier-creation).

 #### Required?